Make an impact on students and schools by seeking a teaching job in Charlotte and the Piedmont Triad (Greensboro, Winston-Salem, and the High Point).

 Master’s Degree Option

-To finance tuition, corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
-Learn more about certification and training Charlotte-Piedmont Triad.
+Corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district to finance tuition.
+Learn more about certification and training in the Charlotte-Piedmont Triad region.

 After Two Years